AlisonJD/tb_examples/README.md

 using the Tinybird CLI

  - Publish SQL based endpoints on NGINX log analysis
- - Add a Column to a Data Source
+ - Add a column to a data source
- - Ecommerce Data Project
+ - Ecommerce data project
- - Alerts from Time Series Predictions
+ - Alerts from time series predictions
+ - Dynamic plots in a web app (call Tinybird APIs)